davidsantiago/clojure-csv/README.md

 Recent Updates
 --------------

-* Updated library to 1.2.2.
+* Updated library to 1.2.3.
+* Includes a bug fix for a problem where a non-comma delimiter was causing incorrect quoting on write.

+###Previously...
-* Includes a bug fix to make the presence of a double-quote in an unquoted field parse better in non-strict mode.
+* Included a bug fix to make the presence of a double-quote in an unquoted field parse better in non-strict mode.
 Specifically, if a CSV field is not quoted but has \" characters, they are read as \" with no further processing.
 Does not start quoting.

-###Previously...
 * Reorganized namespaces to fit better with my perception of Clojure standards.
   Specifically, the main namespace is now clojure-csv.core.
 * Significantly faster on parsing.
 There should be additional speed